SongNotes Volumes 1-3

 The introduction was borrowed from the opening bars of my first piano concerto, which was at the time, still a collection of sketches.
 The pianist should think of a pair of clarinets, as scored in the concerto.

-All Night by the Rose, with its sly, offbeat accompaniment, should be sung to the sound of a lute, with the cockiness of youth, yet not without elegance.
+All Night by the Rose, with its sly, offbeat accompaniment, should be sung with the cockiness of youth, yet not without elegance.

 Western Wind